iFailatGitHub/Cytus-2-iM-OS-Archive/ENDING.md

 - [Bad Ending](#bad-ending)

 ## WARNING
 **IF YOU DON'T WANT TO GET SPOILED, GO READ ALL THE FREE OS LOGS FIRST**.
-Okay now that you read that, don't get mad at me reading more and getting spoiled.
+Okay now that you read that, don't get mad at me for reading more and getting spoiled.

 ## Requirements
 |   Char.   |Lv.|Lv.
 Locked?|